2011–12 South Pacific cyclone season: Retirement

-Initially, no names were retired after this season, however, in 2023, the name Daphne was retired and replaced with Danial.
-Additionally, while not forming in the basin, the name Jasmine was also retired and replaced with Jenna.
+No names were retired after this season, however, in 2023, the name Daphne was replaced with Danial.
+Additionally, while not forming in the basin, the name Jasmine was retired and replaced with Jenna.

 Season effects

 This table lists all the storms that developed in the South Pacific to the east of longitude 160°E during the 2011–2012 season.
 It includes their intensity on the Australian Tropical cyclone intensity scale, duration, name, landfalls, deaths, and damages.
 All data is taken from RSMC Nadi and/or TCWC Wellington, and all of the damage figures are in 2012 USD.